 The UK has legislated to cut national greenhouse gas emissions to Net Zero by 2050.
 This will require a major transition in how we generate and use energy.
+Scotland has committed to being carbon Net Zero by 2045.

 Published in November 2020, the UK Government's ten point plan 1 sets out the approach government will take to build back better, support green jobs, and accelerate our path to net zero.